dwjackson/cytogen/README.md

 # Cytoplasm: static site generator

 Cytoplasm (or `cyto`) is a static site generator written in C. It has built-in support for templating, Markdown-esque markup, and blog posting.
+A "static-site generator" is a program you can use to take a bunch of files (e.g. HTML and Markdown) and generate a static website.
+The advantage here is that you can imitate dynamic sites through templating and transformation without having any extra code that has to run on the server.
+This means for example that your site loads quickly and has less attack surface than a more dynamic website would.

 ## Building and Installing